Essential PH-1 vs. Bold N1 Phones

 There was a time when I’d get a new smart phone every six or so months.
 Not only was cell phone technology improving so fast, but there were plentiful options to play around with.
 Note that this was well before the days of $700, $800, and now $1000+ phones.
 Decent flagships were available for $600 or less, and often half or even a quarter that on eBay or Swappa.

 Then on Black Friday in 2017, I got the Essential PH-1.
 This was the first phone with a notch, allowing for a higher screen-to-body ratio.
 Essential was founded by one of the fathers of Android, and the PH-1 had virtually no rival in premium materials (titanium and ceramic).
 This phone was so good that I’ve now had it for about two years.
 During that time Essential has updated Android an amazing four times: from Nougat, to Oreo, to Pie, and now Android 10.
-Essentially usually did so on the same day that Google updated their Pixel phones too.
+Essential usually did so on the same day that Google updated their Pixel phones too.

 But during those two years, I’ve been waiting for a phone with a true all-screen, no-notch display.
 Eventually they came, but they were all from Chinese OEMs like Xiaomi and Oppo that were not officially for sale in the U.S. (with the exception of the OnePlus 7 Pro, which is too large and pricey).
 Those phones also lack many of the U.S. LTE bands we need and have higher SAR (radiation) values than is allowed by U.S. regulatory agencies to be officially sold here.
 Also, their software has been widely panned.

 But then came the Bold N1.
-Bold is a new sub-brand by BLU, an American company based in Miami that has been selling high-value phones since 2010.
+Bold is a new sub-brand by BLU, an American company based in Miami that has been selling low-cost, value-rich phones since 2010.
 Bold is like what Acura is to Honda—a more premium brand.
 In addition, BLU promises to focus on one or two models per year with Bold, instead of the dozens of confusing models the BLU brand launches.
 Bold is also committed to releasing one year of next-version Android (e.g., Android 10 from Android Pie) and two years of security updates.

 What really caught my attention was the design and specifications for $200 brand new on Bold’s website as an introductory offer (or $250 on Amazon).
 This included a dazzling 6.4″ AMOLED display with no notch or hole-punch and virtually no bezels, a pop-up camera, wireless charging, and 128 GB of storage space.
 Those are flagship specs.
 It has mostly stock Android too.